Interstitial lung disease

 Risk factors

-Factors that may make you more susceptible to interstitial lung disease include:
+Factors that may make you more likely to get interstitial lung disease include:

 • Age.
-Interstitial lung disease is much more likely to affect adults, although infants and children sometimes develop the disorder.
+ILD is much more likely to affect adults, although babies and children sometimes get the disease.

-• Exposure to occupational and environmental toxins.
-If you work in mining, farming or construction or for any reason are exposed to pollutants known to damage your lungs, your risk of interstitial lung disease is increased.
+• Exposure to toxins at work or in the environment.
+Working in mining, farming or construction, or for any reason getting exposed to pollutants known to damage lungs, raises your risk of getting ILD.

 • Smoking.
-Some forms of interstitial lung disease are more likely to occur in people with a history of smoking, and active smoking may make the condition worse, especially if there is associated emphysema.
+Some forms of ILD are more likely to occur in people with a history of smoking.
+Active smoking may make the condition worse, especially if you also have emphysema.

 • Radiation and chemotherapy.
-Having radiation treatments to your chest or using some chemotherapy drugs makes it more likely that you'll develop lung disease.
+Having radiation treatments to your chest or using certain chemotherapy drugs raises your risk of lung disease.

 Complications